pbinkley/microcopying_1940/index.markdown

-a much simpler process to select the series than to arrange for a scholar to go through a series and pick out the significant documents, but the other and more important reason is that documents selected out of a series lose some of their value <span style="page" id="page172">[p.172]</span> because of the possible interrelations with other documents in the series.
+a much simpler process to select the series than to arrange for a scholar to go through a series and pick out the significant documents, but the other and more important reason is that documents selected out of a series lose some of their value <span class="page" id="page172">[p.172]</span> because of the possible interrelations with other documents in the series.
 I think what Dr. Sioussat said about our series of transcripts in which the enclosures have been omitted is an illustration of that fact, and I should strongly advocate